 18 An important question is whether these structures provide a basis for a successful theory of prosody.
-While there are some promising hints in the close correspondence of trees derived in this theory to, for example, Cinque's derivations of nominal orders, as well as the somewhat "flatter" shape of certain trees here, I leave this question aside for future work.
+While there are some promising hints in the close correspondence of trees derived in this theory to Cinque's derivations of nominal orders, as well as the somewhat "flatter" shape of certain trees here, I leave this question for future work.
+Unlike the nominal trees, the clausal trees in this section differ considerably from standard analyses.

-As Chomsky pointed out, the verbal affixes group with the preceding auxiliary in their distribution and meaning, despite being separated in surface order by an intervening verb.
-To accommodate this pattern, suppose that an auxiliary Aux and associated displaced affix -Fx, is resolved with hierarchical order Aux > -Fx > VP-complement19.
-This order is indeed generated by the present account, with structure as shown in (21)20.
+accommodate this pattern, suppose that an auxiliary Aux and associated displaced affix -Fx is resolved with hierarchical order Aux > -Fx > VP-complement19.
+This order is indeed generated by the present account, with structure as shown in $(21)^{20}$.